jvm-wiki/.github/profile/README.md

 Learn basics of the class file format, including the constant pool, attributes & code.

 ## 🧠 [Interpreter](https://github.com/jvm-wiki/interpreter)
-Learn the powerful interpreter behind JVM bytecode.
+Learn about the powerful interpreter behind JVM bytecode.

 ## 🧙 [JIT](https://github.com/jvm-wiki/jit)
 Learn about tiered compilation and how methods are JIT compiled at runtime.